**If you began doing research Spring 2016, you belong to the 2016-2017 ESP Cohort**

 If you will not be a co-author on a paper that will be submitted in 2017, there are three other options.

-3. If you will not be a coauthor on a professional publication, you must submit a research paper to JUR, by 11:59PM April 6, 2017.
+3. If you will not be a coauthor on a professional publication, you may submit a research paper to JUR, by 11:59PM April 6, 2017.
 No late papers will be accepted.
 Your mentor must approve it before submission so plan ahead in case they are out of town or unavailable at submission time.
 You must follow all of JURs deadlines and format requirements.
 Papers that do not meet their submission guidelines will not be accepted.
 Look on the JUR site for the guidelines.
 Submitting to JUR may preclude later submission to a professional journal but as each has their own regulations about previously submitted/published work, you and your research mentor will have to determine if there is a conflict.
 CUR and JUR staff cannot answer that as each journal has their own guidelines.
 Do not send your JUR paper to the CUR office.

 PLEASE NOTE: you may not submit your honors thesis to JUR to meet this requirement unless it meets all JUR requirements, including the 4000 word limit.
 It is acceptable to submit an edited version.